lmaotrigine/heartbeat/book/src/configuration.md

 ## Hierarchical structure

 Heartbeat allows configuration to be specified through a file, through environment variables, or in the command line during invocation.
-If a key is specified in multiple locations, the value in the location with highest priority will take precedence.
+If a key is specified in multiple locations, the value in the location with the highest priority will take precedence.
 The locations in decreasing order of priority are:

 - Command line